rcl-cloud-apps/cloud101/plan.md

 ![plan](images/plan-list.PNG)

 If you don't see the new Plan, wait a few minutes and click on the refresh link.
-Sometimes, it may take a few minutes to create a new resource on Azure.

 # Next Lesson

 [Lesson 4 Database](https://rcl-cloud-apps.github.io/cloud101/4-database.html)